dai929/Toronto_Homelessness/README.md

 This repo analyzes the data from Open Data Toronto about the cause of death for homeless people to address the issue of substance abuse in the shelter system.

+Large Language Models (LLM's) were not used in any way, shape, or form for the production of this paper.

 ## File Structure

 The repo is structured as: